pitchmuc/adobe-analytics-api-2.0/docs/main.md

 * deleteTag : Delete a Tag based on its id.
   Arguments:
   * tagId : REQUIRED : The tag ID to be deleted.

+* deleteProject : Delete a Project basede on its id.
+  Arguments:
+  * projectId : REQUIRED : The project ID to be deleted.

 ### Get report